TEACHING AND LEARNING POLICY STATEMENT

 - Surfaces to be used as extensions of the curriculum

 - Displays to be interactive, stimulating and interesting- high quality displays through the school to extend learning.
-They should be language rich with questions to challenge children’s thinking.
+They must be a learning resource and should be language rich with questions to challenge children’s thinking and develop vocabulary

 - Pupils need to know how to access resources and respect the environment